Jose Miranda Player Props: Twins vs. Royals

 Jose Miranda At The Plate

-- Miranda leads Minnesota with a slugging percentage of .310, fueled by four extra-base hits.
+- Miranda has an OPS of .663, fueled by an OBP of .308 and a team-best slugging percentage of .355 this season.

-- Miranda has reached base via a hit in 16 games this year (of 26 played), and had multiple hits in six of those games.
+- In 64.3% of his games this year (18 of 28), Miranda has picked up at least one hit, and in seven of those games (25.0%) he recorded multiple hits.

-- He has hit a long ball in one of 26 games, and in 1.8% of his plate appearances.
+- He has gone deep in two of 28 games played this season, and in 2.6% of his plate appearances.

-- Miranda has driven in a run in eight games this year (30.8%), including two games with multiple runs batted in.
+- Miranda has driven in a run in nine games this year (32.1%), including two games with multiple runs batted in.

-- He has scored at least one run seven times this season (26.9%), including one multi-run game.
+- In eight games this season (28.6%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.